 Luxury Accommodations for The Kentucky Derby

 Omni Hotel: Reflecting the past, present, and future of the vibrant Kentucky town, Omni Louisville Hotel is the new cornerstone of downtown.
 In addition to 612 elegantly appointed guest rooms, the hotel boasts several unique dining experiences.
 The Water Company pool and bar is perfect for sharing cocktails with the downtown skyline as the backdrop, and Pin + Proof offers classic food and drink selections complemented by four bowling alleys.

 The Louisville Marriott Downtown: is the only 4 Diamond AAA hotel in downtown Louisville.
 This convenient location in the heart of the city is nearby many of Louisville’s main attractions, including the 4th Street Live Entertainment District.
 This beautiful Louisville downtown hotel is equipped with luxurious amenities and renovated guest rooms that will truly make you feel like royalty.

 Preferred Seating for The Kentucky Derby

-Need a customized Kentucky Derby experience?
+Need a customized Kentucky Derby Travel Package?
 Speak with an On Point Experience Specialist to help you make it unforgettable

 about The Kentucky Derby and louisville

 Hailed as the longest running sporting event in the U.S., the Kentucky Derby is a true icon of America.
 The race may only last for two minutes, but there are only a few American sporting events that can measure up to its extensive history and popularity.

 This two-day, tradition-rich event that dates back to 1875 is filled with parties, tours, mint juleps, beautiful hats, and race fans belting out, “My Old Kentucky Home.”
 It is often referred to as “The Run for the Roses®” (because of the rose garland awarded to its winner each year) and is truly an exciting celebration of southern culture.